Artzified/BadAppleRepo/README.md

 ## Limitations

-Due to the lack of speed in python, it cannot process large scale videos as it would pr.
+Due to the lack of speed in python, it cannot process large scale videos as it would produce a `Script timeout` or a `HttpError: Timedout` error.
 However, you can optimize the python script further to handle large scale videos